nunov18/frontend-feedreader/README.md

 - has content from next feed changing upon loaded

-## What will I learnt?

-I learnt how to use Jasmine to write a number of tests against a pre-existing application.
-These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## Why testing?

 * Writing effective tests requires analyzing multiple aspects of an application including the HTML, CSS and JavaScript - an extremely important skill when changing teams or joining a new company.